ll7/scenario_runner/Docs/Steering_Wheel.md

 sudo cp ltwheelconf /usr/local/bin/
 ```

-## II.)
+## 2.)
 Use LTWHeelConf to identify your steering wheel

 In this paragraph we want to know whether our steering wheel is recognised and what the name or the shortname of our steering wheel is to use it later in the dual controller class.